Expository Essay Examples: 6 Types, Structure & Guide

 4. Cause and Effect Essay

-The cause and effect essay reveals why something happens and what happens as a result.
-Each paragraph should focus on one cause or effect.
+A cause and effect essay explains why something happens and what results from it.
+Each paragraph should focus on one cause, one effect, or the connection between them.

 Example Topic: Causes and Effects of Air Pollution